santiagomoneta/mulesoft-heroku-kafka-producer/bin/README.md

 -- Recommendation: Set the "*clear application data*" to "always" (from the running config) -- There is no consumer flow configured but the kafka consumer config is already on global.xml in case you want to test.
 Remember that in this case you need to create the consumer group first in heroku, this can be done only by CLI with the command `heroku kafka:consumer-groups:create consumerGroupName --app HerokuAppName`
--- If you have to keep messages in order you need to do one partition per topic
+-- If you have to keep messages in order you need to do one partition per topic -- If you need to monitor the cluster and check for consumer lag more closely, there are tools online.. some work others dont with heroku.
+Im trying to document how to setup each one on  [Mulesoft, Kafka & Heroku](https://salesforce.quip.com/qP1AAKzPbChN)

 STEP 4:
 Test!